facile-it/paraunit/README.md

 #paraunit
-Paraunit is a tool faster executions of PHPUnit test suites.
+Paraunit is a tool for faster executions of PHPUnit test suites.
 It makes this possible running multiple test in parallel with single PHPUnit processes.

 Paraunit is developed using Symfony components.